Home » Ultima 6 Guide » Fun

 just as a gem would, and it will show a long number.
 For example, during a visit

-to Empath Abbey, I pressed Alt+213 and got the number
+to Empath Abbey, I pressed Alt+213

-74171407B0C30.
+.
 This number is actually 5 numbers stuck together:

-Here is a screenshot to show you the effects of Alt+213:
+Here is a screenshot to show you the effects of Alt+213

 Alt+214 will request 3 numbers from you and teleport you there.